 How can you and your company contribute to The Refugee Ball?
 Be part of our fundraising activities.

-There are many benefits to sponsoring the 2019 Refugee Ball beyond simply helping a good cause.
-The Ball pulls together a diverse crowd and is an excellent place to meet or have your brand seen by a network of influential and prominent guests.
+There are many benefits to sponsoring the 2020 Refugee Ball beyond simply helping a good cause.
+The Ball pulls together a diverse crowd and is an excellent place to have your brand seen by a network of influential and prominent guests.
 STARTTS’ close connection to the refugee, migrant and multicultural community is well-established.
-Over 30 years of service we have developed close contacts with community leaders from across the spectrum.
+Over 32 years of service we have developed close contacts with community leaders from across the spectrum.
 Many of these leaders – and also members of their communities attend the Ball every year.
 This year the Ball is set to remove geographic boundaries, improving the quality, reach and longevity of your exposure with attendees having been reported to have increased (3 – 10 times) for online events.